Why Is My Plant Leaning Toward the Light

 Many plant owners misdiagnose these symptoms because causes overlap.
 Tracking care history is often the easiest way to separate likely triggers.

-What it looks like: Consistent bend toward one window side.
+What it looks like: Plant repeatedly reaches toward one brighter side.

-Why it happens: Growth hormones direct stem extension toward brighter light.
+Why it happens: Growth hormones elongate the shaded side to chase light.

 If you are still unsure, Plantology's Plant Doctor can track your care history and help narrow likely causes over a few days.